 A blueprint for developing malaria vaccines

 The global malaria vaccine community has laid out a blueprint for moving forward, a pathway for developing highly efficacious malaria vaccines.
 As laid out in the Malaria Vaccine Technology Roadmap, an interim goal is to develop and license a first-generation vaccine by 2015 that has 50 percent protective efficacy against severe disease and death, with protection lasting at least one year without the need for boosting.
-Evidence suggests that the malaria vaccine community is on track, with RTS,S, to meet the 2015 mark.

 - WHO's Tables of Malaria Vaccine Projects Globally: "The Rainbow Tables"

 - Article: A Review of Malaria Vaccine Clinical Projects Based on the WHO Rainbow Table (308 KB PDF)